 By constantly exploring ways to decrease costs while improving the quality of his vehicles, Henry Ford also introduced the $5 wage for an eight-hour workday to keep the best workers loyal to his company.
 This meant increasing his employees’ salary by more than double of what they were previously earning.
 Thus, he became renowned not only for his profits, but also for his commitment to a revolutionary vision: the production of a cheap automobile made by skilled workers with steady wages.

 The Henry Ford chronology was created with Office Timeline, a simple and efficient plugin for PowerPoint that allows users to quickly generate professional-looking timelines, Gantt charts and other similar project visuals.
-The image is free to copy and share, and you can easily restyle and update it using the Plus version of the tool.
+The image is free to copy and share, and you can easily restyle and update it using the free 14-day trial of the tool.